-$^{^{28}}$ On the other hand, large entrepreneurs apply for the loan from their home by calling the MD/ chairman of the banks or vice versa.
+&lt;sup>28On the other hand, large entrepreneurs apply for the loan from their home by calling the Managing Director (MD)/ The Chairman of the banks or vice versa.

-Maintaining Business Competitiveness: Since cottage, micro, small and medium scale enterprises are most affected due to the disruptions in the supply chains, the traditional banking system would find these 'risky' and would like to avoid these borrowers.
+Maintaining Business Competitiveness: Since CMSMEs are most affected due to the disruptions in the supply chains, the traditional banking system would find these 'risky' and would like to avoid these borrowers.
 Moreover, a large part of these enterprises has limited exposure to formal credit and limited eligibility for applying for loans.
-Hence, these stimulus packages will hardly reach these enterprises, let alone help maintain their competitiveness.
+Hence, the enterprises would hardly get access to these stimulus packages, let alone any support to maintain their competitiveness.
 These enterprises need different types of financial instruments, particularly at a time when their businesses are affected severely due to COVID-19.